 The RAVE emergency notification system will be tested at least once per calendar year or more often if it is deemed necessary.
 The test will include a message that the system is being activated with a test message.
-A follow-up email message will be sent to each student, faculty and staff informing them a test of the system was conducted on a particular date and time and if the test message was not received, they should contact the Director for Administration and Operations.
+A follow-up email message will be sent to each student, faculty and staff informing them a test of the system was conducted on a particular date and time and if the test message was not received, they should contact the Special Assistant to the President.
 Anyone stating they did not receive a test message will have their emergency contact numbers confirmed and update in the system if necessary.

 Also, at various times the Emergency Management Team will meet to train and test and evaluate the College's emergency response plan.
-The Director for Administration and Operations maintains a record of these tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
+The Special Assistant to the President maintains a record of these tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
 In connection with at least one such test, the College will distribute to its students and employees information to remind them of the College's emergency response and evacuation procedures.